-She goes on to correlate such stereotypes in 1 2 the current level of violence perpetrated against Indigenous women and girls.
-And, the reality is that these 3 stereotypes have been perpetuated in media and popular 4 5 culture that maintain the dehumanization and marginalization and sexual objectification of Indigenous 6 women.
-A process of objectification that calls for the 7 8 need to educate the broader public about how the hypersexualization and dehumanization of Indigenous women and 9 girls has placed us at greater risk.
-A dehumanization 10 11 process that has become a justification for predators to commit the most despicable acts for the broader public --12 and for the broader public to turn a blind eye.
-The kind 13 14 of dehumanization where treating Indigenous women like sex objects whose purpose is to serve another sexual pleasure 15 has been normalized in contemporary Canadian society.
-Kind 16 of like we witnessed with Constable Kevin Theriault, the 17 RCMP officer, who took the Indigenous woman home from a 18 jail cell to "pursue a relationship".
-19 dispossess in the line that stories can also be used to empower and humanize.
+1 She goes on to correlate such stereotypes in the current level of violence perpetrated against 2 3 Indigenous women and girls.
+And, the reality is that these 4 stereotypes have been perpetuated in media and popular culture that maintain the dehumanization and 5 6 marginalization and sexual objectification of Indigenous women.
+A process of objectification that calls for the 7 need to educate the broader public about how the hyper-8 9 sexualization and dehumanization of Indigenous women and girls has placed us at greater risk.
+A dehumanization 10 process that has become a justification for predators to 11 12 commit the most despicable acts for the broader public --13 and for the broader public to turn a blind eye.
+The kind of dehumanization where treating Indigenous women like sex 14 15 objects whose purpose is to serve another sexual pleasure has been normalized in contemporary Canadian society.
+Kind 16 17 of like we witnessed with Constable Kevin Theriault, the 18 RCMP officer, who took the Indigenous woman home from a jail cell to "pursue a relationship".
+19 It's the dangers of the single stories 20 dispossess in the line that stories can also be used to empower and humanize.
 Stories can be used to break the dignity of a people, but stories can also repair that broken dignity.